fredldotme/libscheisse/README.md

 Because everything just plain sucks.

-libscheisse is a single-function C++ library that puts emphasis in sentences using the word "Scheiße".
+libscheisse is a single-purpose C++ library that puts emphasis in sentences using the word "Scheiße".

+It provides two functions to interact with the library's functionality:

+- `analyse`: Iterates through input and provides an analysis about the German grammar rules
+- `verscheissern`: Sprinkles emphasis on the input based on flags provided as a parameter

 Usecases include: